ycpcs/cs482-spring2019/syllabus.md

 In this course, you may either continue the project you started in CS 481, or choose an alternate project to explore a different topic of interest.
 You may keep the same group members as CS481 or form new groups including an individual project.

-Each student will be required to maintain a bi-weekly journal documenting the work accomplished for the prior two weeks.
+Each student will be required to maintain a weekly journal documenting the work accomplished for the prior two weeks.
 Additionally, a series of graded milestones similar to CS481 will be based on demonstrations of your (team's) progress throughout the semester.

 Policies
 --------